 The application could be down for maintenance.
 Typically this will occur during a Tuesday night change window (4:00 PM - 5:00 PM).
 On occasion the system may need to be restarted in the middle of the work day.
 In both instances, CMS Lite users will be notified in advance via the Alert Message in the Banner.

 Faceted Search works in conjunction with Tag collections.
 Corporate Online Services (COS) will provide consultation and advisory services to business areas before and during the implementation of local faceted term vocabulary projects.
-Your web administrator will need to submit a Service Request to COS Service Desk to initiate the process.
+Your web administrator will need to submit a Service Request to GDX Service Desk to initiate the process.

 Did you view the Workflow Status Pane to confirm that the job completed successfully?
 If the Status indicates COMPLETE, try refreshing the browser window by selecting Crtl + F5 to clear the cache.
 If the Status indicates FAILED_PUBLISH, then select the [Retry] action to redeploy the workflow.